Editing SDK docs

 Per-SDK comments

-You can configure comments to appear only in the SDK for a single language.
-For example, you may need comments for the TypeScript or Go SDKs to differ from those in other languages, or to control the documentation separately for each language.
+Comments can be configured to appear only in the SDK for a single language.
+For example, comments for the TypeScript or Go SDKs might need to differ from those in other languages, or documentation might need to be controlled separately for each language.

-You can add the x-speakeasy-docs extension to any section that includes a summary or description, and use it to include per-language documentation:
+The x-speakeasy-docs extension can be added to any section that includes a summary or description to include per-language documentation:

 parameters: